VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_auth.md

 button, though possibly only because it was the only way to login to that service at all.

-Unfortunately, all of the above are probably not the best decisions.
+Unfortunately, all the above are probably not the best decisions.

 The top two points combined mean someone can find your password in previous [security breaches (haveibeenpwned)](https://haveibeenpwned.com/PwnedWebsites), and then just login in, easy as that.